Malha: British Mandate period

-1948
+1948 war

 In the 1948 Arab-Israeli War, the village of al-Maliha, with a population of 2,250, was occupied as part of the battle for south Jerusalem.
 In the early part of the war, Al-Maliha, along with al-Qastal, Sur Baher and Deir Yassin, signed non-aggression pacts with the Haganah.
 On April 12, 1948, in the wake of the Deir Yassin Massacre, villagers from al Maliha, Qaluniya and Beit Iksa began to flee in panic.
 The Irgun attacked Malha in early morning hours of July 14, 1948.
 Several hours later, the Palestinian Arabs launched a counter-attack and seized one of the fortified positions.
-When Irgun reinforcements arrived, the Palestinians retreated and Malha was in Jewish control, but 17 Irgun fighters were killed and many wounded.
-The Arab inhabitants fled to Bethlehem, which remained under Jordanian control.
+When Irgun reinforcements arrived, the Palestinian militia retreated and Malha was in Jewish control, but 17 Irgun fighters were killed and many wounded.
+The remaining Arab inhabitants either fled or were expelled to Bethlehem, which remained under Jordanian control.
 The depopulated homes were occupied by Jewish refugees from Middle Eastern countries, mainly Iraq.
 Some of the land in Malha had been purchased before the establishment of the state by the Valero family, a family of Sephardi Jews that owned large amounts of property in Jerusalem and environs.

-After 1948
+Israel

 The first Palestinian fedayeen raid in Israel took place in November 1951 in Malha when a woman, Leah Festinger, was killed by infiltrators from Shuafat, at the time part of Jordan.

-Today

 Under the aegis of the Jerusalem Municipality, the neighborhood was modernised and a large housing development was established on the nearby hill and its eastern slopes.
 At the bottom of the hill are the Malha Shopping Mall, Teddy Stadium, Pais Arena Jerusalem, Jerusalem Biblical Zoo and the Jerusalem Malha Railway Station.
 Malha is now considered an upscale neighborhood.
 Schools include a vocational high school (ORT) and an elementary school, the Shalom School.
 The Jerusalem Technology Park houses many companies, including some high-tech start-ups as well as international media offices.
 In 2019, plans were approved for the construction of 30-floor towers in the technology park.

 A line of the Jerusalem Light Rail is being built from Jerusalem's Central Bus Station to the Malha sports complex.